 His many adventures included the first-known ascent of Mount Olympus in 1913.
 He visited most regions of the Greek mainland and sailed to many of the country’s islands as well.

 Boissonas’ work was key to the evolution of photography in Greece during the 20th century; he managed to attract a great deal of European attention to Greece in the inter-war period by his striking photographs.

-Recognition and awards garnered during his career made him a favorite among European royalty who flocked to his Paris studio for their portraits.
-Among his most famous achievements, was his photograph of Mont-Blanc taken with a telephoto made in England.
-It was to be a photo which went around the world.
+The well-deserved recognition and the awards he garnered during his career made him a favorite among European royalty, who flocked to his Paris studio for their portraits.
+Among his most famous technical achievements ever was his photograph of Mont Blanc, the highest mountain in Europe, which he took with a telephoto lens made in England.